This post may contain affiliate links. Please read our disclosure policy.

 Recipe source: adapted from More Make It Fast, Cook It Slow: 200 Brand-New, Budget-Friendly, Slow-Cooker Recipes (affiliate link) by Stephanie O’Dea

-If you like this slow cooked leftovers for breakfast casserole, you might also like:
+If you like slow cooker leftovers for breakfast casserole, you might also like

 I love the ideas of leftovers in something good.
 I used them in a quiche.
 A crockpot recipe sounds even better.